 A good idea and a smart way to avoid this is by establishing a portfolio that varies with exchange-traded funds or by mutual funds; choosing to purchase stocks in a specific company can be rewarding, but only if you understand the company and their business plan/market.

-Investing, along with a lot of aspects of life, doesn’t always plan out like you want it to.
+Investing, along with a lot of aspects of life, doesn’t always plan out as you want it to.
 Even diamonds are dirty when they are first pulled out.

 Patience is a key

 If you made a list of essentials for investing, patience should be one of the first things.
 There are a lot of cases when a stock invested in seemed to be dull and not worth it at first, but after a while became very valuable; and just think, this is not a rare occurrence.

 It happens a lot!
 So don’t feel awful or sick when you know an investment you made was a good one but doesn’t look amazing at first.
 Hold on!
 Let the cycle of-of a manager’s strategy plan follow through before you get upset.
 These cycles can go on for long or little amounts of time.

 Take for example recessions.
 We don’t really identify a situation as a “recession” until after it happens.
 The old story of the Turtle and the Hare Racing still applies!
 A progressive return might be slow, but it will no doubt beat out any of the irrational decisions made in a wrong frame of mind.
 Keeping our “eye on the prize” and having realistic goals for our portfolios and strategies will be more beneficial than expecting magic and luck to happen.

 3. Bad Planning/No Planning